numirias/paxmod/README.md

 # Paxmod

-Paxmod is a Firefox add-on that provides multiple tab rows and dynamic, site-dependent tab colors.
+Paxmod is a Firefox add-on that provides **multiple tab rows** and **dynamic, site-dependent tab colors**.
 You can customize the font, tab sizes, add your own CSS, and more.

 ### Dark Demo (Firefox Developer)